The new Honda HR-V is available to order now. This all-new hybrid-only SUV costs from £26,960. Read on for full details.

 Pick an ‘Advance Style’ model for £31,660 and you also get an upgraded stereo, orange interior trim pieces and two-tone exterior paint.
 The new HR-V is on sale now and the first UK deliveries are expected in late 2021.

 2022 Honda HR-V design

-The Honda HR-V has a completely new design, said to be inspired by two-door coupe cars.
-At the front, a large body-coloured grille is integrated within a rather simplistic bumper that’s topped by thin LED headlights.
+The Honda HR-V has been given a whole new design, said to be inspired by two-door coupe cars.
+At the front, a large body-coloured grille sits within a rather simplistic bumper that’s topped by thin LED headlights.

-A slightly sloped roofline leads into a small roof spoiler and a rear end that’s just as minimalist as the front.
+A sloping roofline drops into a small roof spoiler and a rear end that’s just as minimalist as the front.
 There’s an LED light bar stretching the width of the car between two sleek brake lights.

 The new Honda HR-V comes with 18-inch wheels as standard across the range.